 For a brief time, he worked as a chef and had a side business that he ran from home.
 When his company flourished both nationally and internationally in 1981, he decided to open and run his store Bob’s Bazarre Bazaar fulltime.
 The shop sold novelty items to the occult market.

-At Westport, Robert met Paul Howell, another merchant.
+At Westport, Robert met Paul Howell another merchant.
 Paul’s younger son Jerry became friends with Robert.
-Initially, Jerry and his friends mocked Robert for being gay but, according to Robert; Jerry confided in him he and his friends occasionally make money as male prostitutes.
-At times Robert would offer Jerry, his legal and financial assistance in case he had minor run-ins with the law.
+Initially, Jerry and his friends mocked Robert for being gay, but according to Robert; Jerry confided in Robert and said him and his friends occasionally make money as male prostitutes.
+At times Robert would offer Jerry his legal and financial assistance as Jerry often had minor run-ins with the law.

-In July 1984, Robert abducted 19-year-old Jerry with the promise of attending a dance contest in Merriam.
-He gave Jerry alcohol, Valium, and Acepromazine til he became unconscious.
+The first murder victim Jerry Howell – In July of 1984, Robert abducted 19-year-old Jerry with the promise of attending a dance contest in Merriam.
+He gave Jerry alcohol, Valium, and Acepromazine and he became unconscious.

-After he injected him with a tranquilizer, he binds him to the bed for 28 hours, where Robert repeatedly drugged, raped and violates him with foreign objects.
+After he injected Jerry with a tranquilizer, he binds him to the bed for 28 hours, where he repeatedly drugs, rape and violates him with foreign objects.

-Jerry asphyxiated on his vomit and died of all the medicines.
+Jerry asphyxiates on his vomit due to all the medication.
 Robert hung his body over a cooking pot, made a cut on his jugular vein and left him overnight so the blood could drain from the corpse.
 The following day he dismembered the corpse, wrapping the sections in newspaper and put it in trash bags.

-For three days he tortured Sheldon by swabbing his ear with drain cleaner, insert needles up the tips of his fingers, binding his hands with piano wire and caulked his ears to reduce his hearing.
-On the 15th of April, workers arrive to work on the roof forcing him to suffocate Sheldon with a bag.
+For three days he tortured Sheldon by swabbing his ear with drain cleaner, inserting needles up the tips of his fingers, binding his hands with piano wire and caulked his ears to reduce his hearing.
+On the 15th of April, workers arrive to work on the roof, forcing him to suffocate Sheldon with a bag.